Multi-Modal World Model for Physical Robot Interactions: Simultaneous Visual and Tactile Predictions for Enhanced Accuracy: Results, Evaluation and Analysis

-\textit{Training and Test Procedure} The scene images are resized to $x \in \mathbb{R}^{64 \times 64 \times 3}$.
-The models are trained end-to-end with the method shown in \cite{denton2018stochastic}, replacing the inference model used during training with the learned prior for testing.
-Models were written in PyTorch with training and testing performed on two Nvidia RTX A6000 GPU's.
+\textit{Training and Test Procedure.} Scene images are resized to $\mathbf{v}_i \in \mathbb{R}^{64 \times 64 \times 3}$.
+All models are trained end-to-end using the stochastic video prediction framework described in \cite{denton2018stochastic}, with the learned prior replacing the inference network at test time.
+Implementations are realised in PyTorch, and training and evaluation are performed on two NVIDIA RTX A6000 GPUs.